MrQR-me/docs/FormBuilder/formbuilder.md

 * Only you can make Changes your Duplicated Forms.
 * Ensure you Rename your New Form

-Once you are familiar with this form you can Edit this section with your own notes or REMOVE it.

-You should also make refernce to your own privacy policy and consider including additional text similar to (Replace MrQR with tour own organisation name);
+Consider including additional text similar to but not limited to (*Replace* MrQR *with tour own organisation name*);

-* Whilst MrQR has made every effort to provide accurate information when creating this TEMPLATE Form.
+Whilst **MrQR**{: .Text-purple-000 } has made every effort to provide accurate information when creating this TEMPLATE Form.
 * By assigning any form for to an item on your Site that you either own or an invited user off,  you will become responsible for the information submitted.
-* MrQR  does not  accept any liability relating to loss or damage arising from the  use of this form.
+* **MrQR**{: .Text-purple-000 }  does not  accept any liability relating to loss or damage arising from the  use of this form.
 * Any action points arising from the form should be attended to as soon as possible.
-* MrQR do not accept any responsibility for assessing the competency and training of the Responsible Person and their ability to complete this check list.
+* **MrQR**{: .Text-purple-000 } do not accept any responsibility for assessing the competency and training of the Responsible Person and their ability to complete this check list.
-* The information resulting in the submission of this form is sent to the Site Owners and not to MrQR.
+* The information resulting in the submission of this form is sent to the Site Owners and not to **MrQR**{: .Text-purple-000 }
+* Once you are familiar with this form you can Edit this section with your own notes or REMOVE it.

+You should also make refernce to your own company policies that may relate to the form submissions

 ___